-People working in further and higher education with any aspect of digital document or resource creation.
+People working in further and higher education who create digital documents or resources.
 Anyone wishing to understand digital accessibility and how this relates to the everyday personal practice of staff.

 What we cover

-Across both live online session we will cover:
+Across both live online sessions we will cover: